HenriHyttinen/Ai-assistant/docs/SETUP.md

 - Check if port 5173 is available

 **Database errors:**
-- Delete `dev.db` and run `python init_db.py` again
+- Delete database file and run `python database_setup/init_db.py` again
-- If you get SQLite syntax errors with `alembic upgrade head`, you can skip this step
-- The `init_db.py` script creates all necessary tables directly
+- Check DATABASE_URL in `.env`
+- For SQLite, ensure write permissions
+- For PostgreSQL, ensure it's running

 **Email not working:**
 - Check your email configuration in `.env`